What are the top ten tourist spots you must see in Barlig, Mountain Province?

 Mt.
-Amuyao is one of the highest peaks in the Philippines and the highest in Mountain Province.
-According to local sources, it’s height ranges from 2,702 meters to 2,862 meters.
+Amuyao is one of the highest peaks in the Philippines with a height ranging from 2,702 meters to 2,862 meters.
 It is a favorite hiking destination of both Filipino and foreign mountaineers.

 The hike to Mt.
 Amuyao takes five to six hours.
 Along the trail, one would have a close encounter with the diverse flora and fauna of Barlig.
 The initial trail cuts across towering pine forests.
 On the upper elevation, mossy forests dominate.

 The zenith of Mt.
 Amuyao offers entrancing and panoramic views of the mountain ranges of Barlig, Sadanga, Bontoc, and the provinces of Kalinga and Ifugao.
-But the real sight that would make the trek to Mt.
-Amuyao definitely lasting and fulfilling is the frequent appearance of a spectacular sea of clouds during sunrises and sunsets.
+From time to time, it boasts of breathtaking sunrise and sunset views.
+A sea of clouds also frequently appear.